Poaching (cooking): Shallow poaching

 This moist-heat cooking method uses a sautoir or other shallow cooking vessel; heat is transferred by conduction from the pan, to the liquid, to the food.
 Shallow poaching is best suited for boneless, naturally tender, single-serving-size, sliced, or diced pieces of meat, poultry, or fish.

 This preparation involves smearing the inside of the pan with whole butter and adding aromatics to the pan.
 The items to be cooked are then placed on top of the aromatics presentation side up.
 Cold poaching liquid is poured in until the product is partially submerged and then heated.
 The liquid should never be allowed to boil but kept as close to boiling as possible.

-A more contemporary technique of shallow poaching involves BPA-free plastic bags and is very convenient for the home cook.

 Deep poaching

-This technique is similar to shallow poaching, but the product is fully submerged.
+This technique is similar to shallow poaching, but the food items are fully submerged.
 The pot used for deep poaching should hold the food, liquid, and aromatics comfortably.
 There should also be enough space so the surface can be skimmed throughout cooking.
-A tight-fitting lid may help bring the liquid up to temperature.
+It is similar to sous vide cooking, though typically shorter in duration and higher in temperature.